 Chown Command In Linux (File Ownership)

-The basic chown command syntax consists of a few elements.
-The help file displays the following format:
+chown command syntax consists of a few things.

 chown [OPTIONS] USER[:GROUP] FILE(s)

 [OPTIONS] - the command can be used with or without additional options.

 [USER] - the username or the numeric user ID of the new owner.

 [:] - use the colon when changing a group of a file.

 [GROUP] - altering the group ownership of a file.
 This is optional.

 Superuser rights are essential to perform the chown command.
 Although the owner of the file can also change the ownership of the file/directory.